+'''

 x = "<number>"

+'''

 X location for the light source in the coordinate system established by attribute primitiveUnits on the 'filter' element.
+If the attribute is not specified, then the effect is as if a value of 0 were specified.
+Animatable: yes.